United Nations Permanent Forum on Indigenous Issues: History

 Resolution 45/164 of the United Nations General Assembly was adopted on 18 December 1990, proclaiming that 1993 would be the International Year for the World's Indigenous People, "with a view to strengthening international cooperation for the solution of problems faced by indigenous communities in areas such as human rights, the environment, development, education and health".
-The year was launched in Australia by Prime Minister Paul Keating's memorable Redfern speech on 10 December 1992, in which he addressed Indigenous Australians' disadvantage.
+The year was launched in Australia by Prime Minister Paul Keating's Redfern speech on 10 December 1992, in which he addressed Indigenous Australians' disadvantage.

 The creation of the permanent forum was discussed at the 1993 World Conference on Human Rights in Vienna, Austria.
 The Vienna Declaration and Programme of Action recommended that such a forum should be established within the first United Nations International Decade of the World's Indigenous Peoples.

 A working group was formed and various other meetings took place that led to the establishment of the permanent forum by Economic and Social Council Resolution 2000/22 on 28 July 2000.